secretstartups/handbook/support/license-and-renewals/workflows/saas/trials_and_plan_change.html.md

 1. Follow the [plan change requests using GitLab.com instructions](#using-gitlabcom-admin).
 1. Add a comment on the ticket that the change has been made with a link to the namespace admin page.
 1. Set an appropriate due date and place the ticket on hold.
-The  ticket will reopen on the due date.
+The  ticket will reopen the ticket on the due date.
 1. Once the due date has been reached, change the plan back to the original, and **remove** the admin note referencing the change.
 1. In the Zendesk ticket mark the task as 'done', and close the ticket.